lxc-xx/cvpr2014/README.md

 ====================

 ### Linux
-To build a tool, make sure you have the dependencies installed and visible to the CC compiler (normally gcc).
+Make sure you have the dependencies installed and visible to the CC compiler (normally gcc).
 If the dependencies are installed to a custom path, you may want to adjust CPATH and LIBRARY_PATH environment variables.
 Then navigate to the correspoding directory in **src** and type:
 > $ make

 The binaries will be placed in the **build** sub-directory.